edenemilynan/Everbright/readme.txt

 Courtenay, Eden, Erin, Jaymie, Nikita, Tamara, Hope (EP)

 Instructions to Start:
+Unzip the file.
 Click on the Windows or Mac folder, depending on your system and double click Game.exe or Game.app.

 Instructions to Play: